Smit-create/design-patterns/README.md

-# Design Patterns
+# Design Patterns Tutorials

-1. Stratery Pattern
+This is currently WIP.